Sitetheory/Sitetheory-Docs/Tutorials/How-To-Customize-Files.rst

 The same principle applies to Design Template files, but there is a slight alternative structure for where to put the files in the Design Template bundle.

 .. note::
-    Templates are all located in a "Templates" vendor folder, with the name of the template as the vendor's name and the name of the template.
-So for template named "Admin" that the vendor "Sitetheory" creates the bundle name would be ``Templates\SitetheoryAdminBundle``
+    Templates are all located as bundles in their vendor's folder, e.g. the Sitetheory vendor has an "Admin" template, so it's located in ``src\Sitetheory\TemplateAdminBundle``.

-Controllers will be located in the Template’s src directory in subdirectories that mimic the core src directory, e.g.:
+If you need to customize the Controller of another bundle (regardless of the vendor owner of that bundle) then you will simply put a file in the Template’s src directory in subdirectories that mimic the core src directory, e.g.:

 .. code-block::

-    Templates/SitetheoryAdminBundle/src/Sitetheory/MenuBundle/Controller/MenuPrimaryController.php
+    src/Sitetheory/TemplateAdminBundle/src/Sitetheory/MenuBundle/Controller/MenuPrimaryController.php

 Templates will be located in the same cloned structure, e.g.:

 .. code-block::

-    Templates/SitetheoryAdminBundle/src/Sitetheory/MenuBundle/Resources/views/MenuPrimary.html.twig
+    src/Sitetheory/TemplateAdminBundle/src/Sitetheory/CoreBundle/Resources/views/User/UserSignIn.html.twig

 .. note::